qays317/AWS-Multi-Region-Disaster-Recovery-Platform-Terraform/README.md

 ### 1. Operator-Triggered RDS Failover

 * The cross-region RDS replica does not automatically become primary.
-* In a region-wide failure, an operator must manually promote the read replica in the DR region.
+* The failover is initiated by an operator but executed automatically via Step Functions
 * This introduces a small delay (RTO) until the database becomes writable again.

   Trade-off: